Meet our Leadership Team.

 Gwynneth Carla holds a masters degree in Secondary Teaching (with TESOL Endorsement) and a bachelor’s degree in Secondary Education (Major in Natural Science).
 Embracing the core values of innovation and growth, Gwynneth has become passionate about integrating the 4 C’s (Communication, Collaboration, Critical Thinking, and Creativity) for the 21st Century with a S.T.E.M.-based instruction for teaching science content.
 Her passion eventually led to her involvement and participation in the University of New Mexico’s Research Experience for Teachers (RET) for two consecutive summers of 2013 and 2014.
 The RET program gave Gwynneth the opportunity to work directly with a scientist and some student researchers at Sandia Lab.
 On November 10-11, 2014, she felt honored to represent the state of New Mexico at the American Vacuum Society (AVS) Science Educators Workshop in Baltimore, Maryland. ✉ Email Gwynneth.

 Ryan graduated from the University of Georgia in 2012 with a dual degree in Wildlife Biology and Forest Management, then again in 2014 with a Masters of Natural Resources in Environmental Education.
 While in Georgia, he worked with several elementary schools to make Environmental Education more accessible to teachers and more teacher friendly to encourage a greater use of tools such as Project WET and WILD in classrooms.
 Ryan also delivered quality EE programs to K-8th students as an Environmental Education Specialist at a local nature center, and worked with high school students as junior naturalists to develop their public speaking skills and conservation spirit.
-Since moving to New Mexico and working for the Asombro Institute, he has been an integral part of developing several K-12 programs that focus on connecting what students learn in the classroom to the Chihuahuan Desert that surrounds them, and spreading the message of environmental education to students all over southern New Mexico. ✉ Email Ryan.
+Since moving to New Mexico and working for the Asombro Institute, he has been an integral part of developing several K-12 programs that focus on connecting what students learn in the classroom to the Chihuahuan Desert that surrounds them, and spreading the message of environmental education to students all over southern New Mexico.
+In 2018, Ryan has been named a North American Association for Environmental Education Community Fellow and we look forward to learning from his fellowship experience. ✉ Email Ryan.